Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Construction of configurations

-The following lemma says that the discrete space average as well as the continuum space average of randomly chosen configurations occupy a volume in $B(\bar{P}_m, \ep)$ which is given by the entropy of $\bar{P}$.
-We will prove it in Section \ref{preuvesanov} together with Proposition \ref{SanovbQN}.
+We recall that we have a family of $\mNR$ hypercubes $\barcarr_i$ of sidelength $R$, with centers $\x_i$ and that the total mass of $\meseq'$ on $\Sigmatil$ is an integer $\Ntil$, as defined in \eqref{610b}.
+The following lemma says that the discrete space average as well as the continuum space average of randomly chosen configurations in $\barcarr_i$ occupy a volume around $\bP$ which is given by the specific relative entropy of $\bP$.